Hi Doc, thank you in advance for responding to my questions.

 I understand that HIV drugs can increase plasma creatinine in some patients.

 I plan to undertake further plasma/urine tests shortly as detailed in the European (EACS) guidelines (screening for TDF renal toxicity)

-Question now: With protein now detected in my urine and above the reference range, I dont understand why my UP/C and UA/C ratios are normal.
+With protein now detected in my urine and above the reference range, I dont understand why my UP/C and UA/C ratios are normal.
 Seems like a contradiction?

 Is my increase in plasma creatinine and significant decline in eGFR over a short period of time considered normal or potentially a consequence of TDF?
 Should I be concerned?

 If further testing results as per EACS guidelines are inconclusive, from the results provided above, would you recommend a switch from TDF to ABC?
 (I am able to take ABC)